-The most common side effects of HALAVEN in adults with metastatic breast cancer include
+The most common side effects of HALAVEN in adults with mBC include

 The most common serious side effects reported in adults receiving HALAVEN include low white blood cells with or without a fever.

 Always let your health care team know about any side effects you have, especially if they continue or become worse.